Sessions Interviewed By Special Counsel Robert Mueller As Part Of Russia Inquiry

 Days later, Trump told NBC that he was "thinking of the Russia thing" when he fired Comey.

-The recent report in the New York Times raised questions about a possible Sessions role in a potential obstruction of justice case.
-The newspaper said a Sessions' aide asked a congressional staff member for dirt on Comey, and said the attorney general wanted one negative story on the FBI director in the press each day.
+The report this month in the Times raised questions about a possible Sessions role in a potential obstruction of justice case.
+The newspaper said that a Sessions aide asked a congressional staff member for dirt on Comey and that the attorney general wanted one negative story on the FBI director in the press each day.

 The Justice Department denied that report.